JOIVY/gaesd/README.md

             sdk()        # Dispatches to StackDriver API.
     ```

-6. Use the sdk api where you want to trace the code:
+6. Use the sdk api where you want:
     ```
     top_level_trace = sdk.current_trace             # Get the current trace
     current_span_tree = sdk.current_span            # Get the current span